novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-108.md

 They came to drink, but instead of talking about their daily lives to relieve stress, they kept mentioning business.

 "By the way, how about you two?
-Did the business collaboration with 【Al Ta Beast】 go well?"
+Did the business collaboration with 【AltaVist】 go well?"

 "Of course.
 Business collaboration is just about sharing our weapons, isn't it?"